-- 1.1.
-Information: The following information shall be obtained in respect of each Verification Subject - (a) full legal name (including former names, other current names and aliases used); - (b) gender - (c) date and place of birth; - (d) nationality; - (e) principal residential address; - (f) full contact details, including the address to which the Ventura Prime FX's invoice should be submitted; (g) occupation and employer; and - (g) Specimen signature. - 1.2.
-This information shall be kept up to date for as long as the Business Relationship between the Ventura Prime FX and the End User Client continues and is best verified by a copy of the individual's passport, national identity card or driver's licence bearing a photograph. - 1.3.
+- 1. Individuals. - 1.
+Information: The following information shall be obtained in respect of each Verification Subject - a. full legal name (including former names, other current names and aliases used); - b. gender - c. date and place of birth; - d. nationality; - e. principal residential address; - f. full contact details, including the address to which the Ventura Prime FX's invoice should be submitted; (g) occupation and employer; and - g.
+Specimen signature. - 2.
+This information shall be kept up to date for as long as the Business Relationship between the Ventura Prime FX and the End User Client continues and is best verified by a copy of the individual's passport, national identity card or driver's licence bearing a photograph. - 3.
 Verification of an individual may be made through personal introduction from a known and respected Customer or member of its key staff.
-Any such personal introduction shall contain:

-a) the full legal name and residential address of the individual, including: - (i) if opening an account, the postcode and any address printed on a personal cheque tendered to open the account; and - (ii) as much information as is relevant to the individual as the Ventura Prime FX considers necessary; - b) the date, place of birth, nationality, telephone and fax number, occupation, employer's name and specimen signature of the individual where a Personal account cheque is presented to open an account; and
+Any such personal introduction shall contain: - a. the full legal name and residential address of the individual, including: - i. if opening an account, the postcode and any address printed on a personal cheque tendered to open the account; and - ii. as much information as is relevant to the individual as the Ventura Prime FX considers necessary; - a. the date, place of birth, nationality, telephone and fax number, occupation, employer's name and specimen signature of the individual where a Personal account cheque is presented to open an account; and - b. the full legal name and residential address and, in the case of a member of key staff, the rank of the key staff, introducing the individual and a brief description of the Customer's or key staff's knowledge of the individual.

-- c) the full legal name and residential address and, in the case of a member of key staff, the rank of the key staff, introducing the individual and a brief description of the Customer's or key staff's knowledge of the individual. - 1.4.
-Where a Personal cheque is tendered to open an account, the signature shall be compared to the submitted specimen signature.
+4. Where a Personal cheque is tendered to open an account, the signature shall be compared to the submitted specimen signature.